10darts/documentation/tutorials/ios/setup.rst

 .. figure:: /_static/images/iosSE3.png
    :alt: Service Extension name

-In your App project Capabilities, enable App gruoups and add a new one.
+In your App project Capabilities, enable App groups and add a new one.

 .. figure:: /_static/images/iosPC1.png
    :alt: New group

-When prompted put 'group.TendartsSDK' as name, it's important that you use this name,
+When prompted put ``group.TendartsSDK`` as name, it's important that you use this name,

 .. figure:: /_static/images/iosPC2.png
    :alt: New group

-In your Service Extension capabilities enable App groups and add the 'group.TendartsSDK' group.
+In your Service Extension capabilities enable App groups and add the ``group.TendartsSDK`` group.

 Replace the contents of NotificationService with:

+**Objective-C**

 .. code-block:: Objective-C